 Yes, but: The authors also applied their alterations to the convolutional architectures ResNet and EfficientNet.
 Only CaiT and Swin surpassed them on CIFAR100 and SVHN.
 Only CaiT beat them on Tiny-ImageNet.
 No transformer beat ResNet’s performance on CIFAR10, though all the modified transformers except ViT beat ResNet on the same task.

-Why it matters: The authors’ approach makes transformers more practical for visual tasks in which training data is limited.
+Why it matters: Transformers have already revolutionized natural language processing, now they are poised to do the same for computer vision.
+The authors’ approach makes transformers more practical for visual tasks in which training data is limited.